nicklockwood/FXForms/README.md

 - Fixed handling of NSURL fields
 - Type inference now works better for dynamic fields
 - Added dynamic fields example (loading form field descriptions from a JSON file)
+- Added indexPathForField: method to FXFormController
+- FXForm tableView is now always in edit mode - this may affect layout for custom cells

 Version 1.1.6